 Here’s a quick video overview of how to butcher and cook the chuck eye steak from a skilled butcher:

 Essentially, the Chuck Eye steak is a continuation of the Ribeye into the chuck primal.
+Maybe not the best steak for grilling, but close to it, and one you should try.
+We think you’ll love it!

 It is cut an inch thick and looks like a mini Ribeye with similar marbling.
 It also tastes like a Ribeye with its full flavor.